Wrights Hill Reserve: Exploring the Intersection of History and Nature

-• Wrights Hill Reserve features a historic coastal battery built in the 1940s, showcasing military heritage and Category I Historic Place status since 2004.
+• Wrights Hill Reserve is home to a historic coastal battery constructed in the 1940s, recognized as a Category I Historic Place by Heritage New Zealand since 2004.

-• An extensive network of walking and biking tracks allows visitors to explore the natural beauty and historical significance of the area.
+• A network of walking and biking tracks allows visitors to explore both the natural beauty and historical significance of the area.

-• Community engagement initiatives, such as guided tours and public outreach, connect visitors to the reserve's rich history and environmental importance.
+• Community engagement initiatives, including guided tours by the Wrights Hill Fortress Restoration Society, connect visitors to the reserve’s military past and environmental value.

 Location and Accessibility